marleenkj/marleenkj/README.md

 <!-- ABOUT ME -->
 ## About Me

 My name is Marleen Jung, and I am a Data Analytics and Industrial Engineering student from Germany.
-I have a long-standing interest in the environment and I am eager to learn how to use big data to tackle climate challenges with cutting-edge data analytics; how to use python and machine learning techniques to tackle climate challenges.
+I have a long-standing interest in the environment and I am eager to learn how to use big data to tackle climate challenges with cutting-edge data analytics.

+- 🌱 I’m currently improving my skills in python using machine learning techniques

 <p align="right">(<a href="#top">back to top</a>)</p>